melissadas/deer/manual/configuring_deer/index.md

 Custom plugins should be identified by resources outside of the default namespace to prevent naming collisions.

 Plugins define their own configuration vocabulary.
-In the final 1.0.0 release, it will be possible to get an accurate description of the available parameters of a given plugin using the CLI.
+[Here] (./configuring_deer/enrichment_operators.md), you would find an accurate description of the available parameters of all the predefined enrichment operators in the current release.

 The following example configuration demonstrates how the predefined vocabulary works: